OpenCyberspace/AIGr.id/README.md

 ---

 AIGrid is not a monolithic or singular AI.
-**🧠 🕸️  AIGrid is a Decentralized Global AI Brain — collective, plural and compositional.**
+**🧠 🕸️  AIGrid is a Decentralized Global AI Brain — collective, plural, compositional and inclusive.**

 ---